ArdWang/NEWCONCEPTENGLISH2/README.md

 #### Lesson 18 He often does this

 The writer had lunch at a village pub.
 She couldn't found her bag after her meal.
 She couldn't paid the bill.
 The landlord found it for her.
 His dog had taken it into the garden.

+#### Lesson 19 Sold out

+The play may begin at any moment.
+May I have two tickets please.There were not any left.
+Susan and me were disappointed.
+Just then, a man hurried to the ticket office.
+He returned two tickets.
+They're for next Wedensday's performance.
+I bought them.